 Dog breeds are divided further into groups by the major kennel clubs of the world.

-These groups of dogs tell us much about a member's good and bad personality traits, habits, and most importantly, whether the dog would be compatible with us.
+These groupings tell us a lot about the animal’s good and bad personality traits, habits, and most importantly, whether the dog would be compatible with us.

 Whether you register your dog with a national kennel club or not, it is good to understand how your breed is grouped or classified.

-In this article (Mini Book) I am going to cover the following:
+In this article I am going to cover the following:

 The American Kennel Club, The Australian National Kennel Club, Canadian Kennel Club, and the New Zealand Kennel Club all have adopted the term, Toys to describe small breed dogs.

 The United Kennel Club uses the term Companion to group similar breeds.
 Likewise, you may see breeds categorized as Guardians or Working Dogs depending on the registration organization.

 If you live in the United States, your breed will be registered with the American Kennel Club.
 A Labrador retriever, for example, would be classified in the Sporting Dog breeds in the U.S., but as a gun dog in the UK.